experiment/experiment-grant-scapie-mcscrapeface/timeline.md

     - Connect Experiment DB with Django DB
     - Run query from Rails route to DB that queries spencer and IES info
     - Complete 5 other scrapers for 5 other organizations to run following this same pattern
+    - Locate 3 researchers to ask about ED grants
+        - masters student
+        - PhD student
+        - young professor
+        - (old professor?)
+    - Wednesday learning time
+        - How to Scrape with Python

 # Week 2: June 20 - June 26